KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

     William Shakespeare | wrote | Hamlet

 tells us that an individual (Shakespeare) has a property (wrote), the value of which is "Hamlet."
-That statement can be expressed as:
+That statement also can be expressed as:

     <https://en.wikipedia.org/wiki/William_Shakespeare>  <https://schema.org/author>  "Hamlet".